About Toyah

 The economy of Toyah, Texas, 79785 has traditionally been rooted in agriculture and ranching, with the area being known for its production of cotton and cattle.
 While these industries continue to play a significant role, the local economy has diversified in recent years, with the emergence of new businesses and industries.
 The city's budget of approximately $300,000 supports the maintenance of local infrastructure and the provision of essential services to the community.

-Major employers in the Toyah area include the Toyah Independent School District, local farming and ranching operations, and a growing number of small businesses serving the needs of People.
+Major employers in the Toyah area include the Toyah Independent School District, local farming and ranching operations, and a growing number of small businesses serving the needs of residents.
 The city's strategic location along U.S. Route 90 also positions it as an important hub for regional commerce and transportation.

 Elections & Voter Records